AjayTripathy/kiwi/README.md

 Easy installation
 -----------------

 Make sure you have pip!
-Then simply `sudo pip install -r requirements.txt`
+Then run `fab setup`

 Kiwi requires NLTK and Web.py